OpenLineage/OpenLineage/spec/OpenLineage.md

 #### Input Dataset Facets

-*Note: for now there no input facets defined*
+*Note: for now there are no input facets defined*

 #### Output Dataset Facets

-*Note: for now there no output facets defined*
+*Note: for now there are no output facets defined*